What Is An Antonym For The Word Gaunt

 Literary and Artistic Contexts

 Writers and painters often employ “plump” to evoke abundance, comfort, or even sensuality.
-In poetry, a “plump” moon suggests fullness and luminosity, while in prose a “plump” character may be portrayed as warm‑hearted and approachable.
+In real terms, in poetry, a “plump” moon suggests fullness and luminosity, while in prose a “plump” character may be portrayed as warm‑hearted and approachable.
 By contrast, “gaunt” conjures images of desolation; pairing the two creates a vivid dichotomy that can amplify emotional impact.

 Medical and Nutritional Settings